Can Pezeshkian's plan to hire foreign financial advisers work?

 The factors mentioned—factional disputes, economic and political instability, obstructions by political rivals, and a deep-rooted xenophobia exacerbated under the Islamic Republic’s anti-West ideology—persist in modern Iran.
 Although 80 percent of the economy is controlled by the state or entities affiliated with the Islamic Republic’s establishment, factions thrive among these privileged groups ranging from clerics to the IRGC and influential families.
 Reforming the economy is hard to imagine in this non-competitive, non-transparent system.

-In the unlikely event that Pezeshkian secures approval to hire international advisers, these challenges are likely to hinder their work.
+In the unlikely event that Pezeshkian secures approval to hire international advisers, the challenges inherent in the Islamic Republic's economic and political system are likely to hinder their work.